Control Asthma Triggers at Home

 How do I protect myself against asthma triggers from pets?

-It is best not to own any pets if you or your child is highly allergic.
-Definitely avoid pets that have been shown to cause allergies in your child.
+1. It’s best not to own any pets if you or your child is highly allergic.
+Definitely stay away from any animals that you know you’re allergic to.

-If you must have a cat or dog in the home, restrict its living area.
-It should not be allowed in your or your child's bedroom at any time.
-If possible, keep the pet outside.
+3. If you do have a cat or dog in the home, try to limit the places where it can go.
+It shouldn’t be allowed in your child's bedroom or yours, for instance.

-Remove as much carpeting as possible.
-Animal dander deposits in the carpeting and stays there, even after the pet is gone from the home.
+5. Remove as much carpet as you can.
+Animal dander builds up in the fibers and stays there, even after the pet is gone.